markschaake/blog/_posts/2016-02-28-service-function.md

 }
 ```

-Notice that each concrete request type provides a `Response` type.
+Notice that each concrete request type provides a `Response` type (via type parameter).
 For example, `Read` has a response type of `Option[Foo]`.
 Requiring that the response type be specified by each concrete request type enables our service function to be _polymorphic_.
 In other words, the return type of our service function is statically typed to be the response type of the request object.

 Client code would use the `FooRepository` service function like so: